 It’s tempting when you begin to feel better to cease treatments.
 This, however, can hurt you physically and financially.
 If you stop treatments before you reach your MMI, your injuries could begin to worsen, or you could create additional problems.
 Disobeying your doctor also gives insurance companies the ability to say your injuries aren’t worth as much in compensation.

 While recovering, it’s crucial to take steps with your insurance company to ensure your claim is on the right track.
 If negotiations are difficult or you are worried about being taken advantage of, our lawyers can provide you with answers and guidance.
-We will work to determine what you are owed and do what it takes to make sure you are not short-changed.
+A Louisville car accident lawyer will work to determine what you are owed and do what it takes to make sure you are not short-changed.
 To learn more about the benefits of seeking legal representation, reach out to us today.